Wildlife of North Macedonia: Fish

 The total number of fish species differs between sources, potentially due to different classifications regarding what counts as a species.
 One calculation identifies 85 Actinopterygii and two lampreys.
 Of these, 27 are endemic, and 19 are invasive.
 Some fish are endemic to certain lakes or rivers.
-Lake Ohrid has 21 native species, of which eight are endemic, and seven are introduced species.
+Lake Ohrid has 21 native species, of which nine are endemic, and seven are introduced species.
 Lake Prespa has 11 native species, of which eight are endemic, and 12 introduced species.
 Lake Dojran has 12 native species, one of which is endemic, along with two introduced species.

 Of the Actinopterygii, the European sea sturgeon, the European eel, and Alburnus macedonicus are considered critically endangered, and the Prespa minnow and Salmo peristericus are considered endangered.
 A further 10 species are vulnerable, one near threatened, and 10 data deficient.
 Salmonidae species in Orhid Lake are endangered, while the common carp is endangered in Lake Prespa.
 The two lamprey species are the Ukrainian brook lamprey and Eudontomyzon stankokaramani.
 The first lives in the Vardar's drainage basin, while the second lives in the Adriatic Sea basin.
 Both are protected by law.